wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-inbound-endpoint-example.md

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

-## Set up Kafka
+## Set up kafka

 Before you begin, set up Kafka by following the instructions in [Setting up Kafka]({{base_path}}/reference/connectors/kafka-connector/setting-up-kafka/).

-## Configure inbound endpoint using Micro Integrator
+## Set up the inbound endpoint using micro integrator

-1. Create a new **Project** by providing a project name and selecting project directory.
+1. Create a new **Project** by providing a project name and selecting the project directory.
 <img src="{{base_path}}/assets/img/integrate/connectors/kafka-create-new-project.png" title="Creating a new Project" width="800" alt="Creating a new Project" /><br/>
 Refer [create an integration project]({{base_path}}/develop/create-integration-project/) guide for more details.